pcboy/gen_temp_tower/README.md

 I included a profile for the Prusa MK3 already but you can use your own slic3r config too.

 # Dependencies
 You need to install to have OpenSCAD and Slic3rPE installed.
+Unless you use the Dockerfile.

 # Installation